cfogrady/dionysus/README.md

 This project is made up of 3 major components.
 1) MongoDB
-2) Streamer - The java backend
+2) streamer - The java backend
 3) ui - The React frontend

 ## Requirements